 - Ensuring your rights are protected throughout the process

-Their knowledge of the law and legal procedures can help level the playing field and increase your chances of achieving a favorable outcome.
+Their understanding of the law and legal steps can help make things fairer.
+This can improve your chances of getting a good result.

 What should I consider when choosing an employment lawyer?

-When looking for a top employment lawyer in Chicago or a leading Chicago employment law firm, you should consider the following factors:
+When searching for a top employment lawyer or a leading law firm, consider these factors:

 - Experience and Expertise: Look for attorneys with a proven track record in handling employment law cases like yours.